 Step 3: Cross the street and visit Pont des Arts (Optional)

-So when you visit, try to refrain from adding more locks but rather take photos, enjoy the views of the Seine and a glimpse of the Eiffel Tower and a sneak peek of the Orsay museum.
+So when you visit, don’t add any more locks but rather take photos, enjoy the views of the Seine and a glimpse of the Eiffel Tower, and a sneak peek of the Orsay museum.